 Ironically the second concert, call it “extra concert” or “warm up concert”, precedes the “sold out” house concert of Saturday 3rd October.
 That it sold out in 3 or 4 days gave me great confidence in getting a second house concert underway for Thursday 1st October.

 But Thursday is not a Saturday.
 People have to work on Friday.
 My friend’s lovely home is not my home.
 Time and location do matter.
-Finally, just because the Saturday concert sold out in 3 days (with the invitation sent only 2 weeks before) doesn’t mean that a second concert on a Thursday will sell out or at all.
+Finally, just because the Saturday concert sold out in three days (with the invitation sent only two weeks before) doesn’t mean that a second concert on a Thursday will sell out or at all.

 No one from my original mailing list responded after the announcement of the extra concert.
 I had to work at it.
 How do you get people to come to a concert on a week night, at the same price (10 euros) minus all the goodies (no photo exhibition, no supporting acts, no guitar duo) at another location (not a monument house next to a peaceful canal)?